 The panel members do not have access to your:

 - fitness to practice data

 - employment history sections of the application form

 - personal data

 Applications are then ranked in order of their total score.
 In the event of tied scores, an algorithm is applied.
 This may include scores from the situational judgment test.
 The highest scoring applicants will then go through to interview.
 There will be one allocation to interview per post.
 There will be a reserve list that is drawn from for further interviews when required.
-Click this link to view the shortlist release key date.
+Click this link for key dates and deadlines during the STP application process.publications

 Choosing employers and locations (Sub-preferences)